 Areas of Interest

-- Use of biomarkers to individualize treatment
+- Use of biomarkers to individualize and adapt cancer treatment

-- Early phase oncology study design
+- Early phase oncology clinical trial design

 - PhD, University of Michigan, 2006